gvwilson/thirdbit/src/fiction/eimin/index.md

 Razi sighed.
 "Eimin, have you ever wondered why people leave the Aphsi alone?
-Why Coriandel and Ossiswe and Armaq have never sent their armies to conquer us?"
+Why Coriandel and Ossiswe and Armaq have never sent their soldiers to conquer us?"
 He gestured at the door.
 "They are the reason.
 *We* are the reason.